 - If you had to decline a long-term customer’s request, how would you handle it?

 Asking personal questions is an important part of any interview as it helps an employer to determine if a candidate is a good match for both, the job and the company culture.
-They usually relate to the candidate’s personality and qualities, strengths and weaknesses, work style and work ethic, how well they handle stress and what they expect from an employer.
+They usually relate to the candidate’s personality, qualities, strengths/weaknesses, work style, or a work ethic.
+Moreover, how well they handle stress and what they expect from an employer.
 Some of the personal customer service representative interview questions may include: